 Master of Divinity

-Developing Christian leaders for various forms of ministry is the primary function of the Master of Divinity program.
+Developing servant leaders for participation in the kingdom mission and in various forms of ministry is the primary function of the Master of Divinity program.
 Flexibility is a distinct characteristic of this program.
 The three-year course of study prepares individuals for pastoral leadership and ordination in most denominations.
-Graduates are equipped for a variety of related pastoral ministries: chaplaincy, church planting, missionary service, youth ministry, and other church staff ministries.
+Graduates are equipped for a variety of related pastoral ministries: chaplaincy, church planting, missionary service, youth ministry, and other church staff ministries as well as for varied participation in the kingdom mission.
 The program also prepares capable persons for doctoral studies.

 Learn more about the distance option for the M.Div.

 - Spiritual maturity, moral character, and vision for ministry necessary for building the Body of Christ;

 - Competence in leading the Body of Christ through preaching, evangelism, administration, and counseling;